bluecadet/bldr/README.md

 ### Browsersync Config

-If you would like to run watch mode without browsersync, you can disable broswersync by adding `browsersync: {disable: true}` to your bldrConfig.js file.
+If you would like to run watch mode without browsersync, you can disable broswersync by adding `processSettings: {browsersync: {disable: true}}` to your bldrConfig.js file.

 ### Local Config